 I initially installed Kubuntu 21.10 on a decently spec’d desktop machine from 2017.
-Due to its age and being a desktop, I had no driver issues and everything ran great.
+Due to its age and being a desktop, I had no driver issues, and everything ran great.

 I also tried installing Kubuntu 21.10 on a Framework Laptop.
-This machine has the latest Intel CPU and the latest Intel WiFi card so support requires the latest kernel.
+This machine has the latest Intel CPU and the latest Intel WiFi card, so support requires the latest kernel.

-My Framework Laptop will continue running Linux or maybe OpenBSD.
+My Framework Laptop will continue running Linux or maybe I’ll try OpenBSD.
 Joshua Stien is putting in a lot of effort to get OpenBSD running well on the Framework Laptop.
 And the Framework Community seems very active about trying to get board Linux support for the hardware.

-I was surprised how well Windows games ran on Linux with Proton on my desktop machine.
+I was surprised at how well Windows games ran on Linux with Proton on my desktop machine.
 However, I could not get games that ran with Proton to understand my Xbox One controller.
 I tried a lot of the suggestions from the forums but had no luck.
 Native Linux games like Portal understood the controller, though.

 I was able to move my work to Linux without issues.
 All of my work-related projects are web apps that deploy to Linux servers, so this wasn’t a surprise.

 For the few documents, presentations, and spreadsheets I deal with, LibreOffice was just fine.
-We don’t really have any complicated formatting, intense animations, or Excel-specific functions so it wasn’t much of a stress test.
+We don’t really have any complicated formatting, intense animations, or Excel-specific functions, so it wasn’t much of a stress test.

-My personal computing needs were harder to play around with in Linux.
-Unless I’m willing to dedicate more time or just fully take the plunge, I didn’t want to disrupt things too much.
+My personal computing needs were harder to play around with Linux.
+Unless I’m willing to dedicate more time or just fully take the plunge, I don’t want to disrupt things too much.
 My photos are in iCloud Photos, my music is in Apple Music (though the web interface was decent), and some of my personal projects are iOS apps.

 It would be nice to focus on this aspect a bit more.
 I just don’t want to manage two different silos of the same data during a transition and possibly start losing data or have changes get out of sync.

-I think I will always have Windows and macOS installed on something, and for mobile I don’t see myself switching to Android.
-I’m not trying to replace an Apple account with a Google account, I’m just trying to get a little more control over my computing needs one piece at a time.
+I think I will always have Windows and macOS installed on something, and for mobile, I don’t see myself switching to Android.
+I’m not trying to replace an Apple account with a Google account.
+I’m just trying to get a little more control over my computing needs, one piece at a time.